Can a Compression Fracture Heal Without Surgery?

 You can find calcium in dairy products, leafy greens like kale, and fortified foods.
 Vitamin D is available in fatty fish, egg yolks, and fortified milk, but sunshine is also a great natural source.
 If you’re concerned you’re not getting enough through your diet alone, we can discuss supplements or supportive options like IV Nutrition Therapy to ensure your body has everything it needs to maintain bone density.

-Simple Lifestyle Changes to Avoid Falls
+Simple Lifestyle Changes to Prevent Falls

 Preventing falls is one of the most direct ways to protect your spine from injury.
 Start by looking around your home for potential tripping hazards.
 Secure loose rugs, clear clutter from walkways, and make sure you have good lighting, especially in hallways and on stairs.
 It’s also wise to wear supportive, non-slip shoes both inside and outside the house.